 How Does This Surgery Work?

-Cataract surgery takes about 20 minutes to complete.
+Cataract surgery in Wichita KS takes about 20 minutes to complete.
 Several small incisions will be made on the cornea, which will then be used to create a round opening in the area that holds the cataract.
 High-frequency ultrasound will be directed at the cataract to break up the clouding of the lens.
 Finally, gentle suction will be used to remove these pieces, and then your incision will be closed.

 Can You Also Correct Your Vision With This Surgery?